eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ## Intensive Flows give Dynamical Systems

-Flows obey inequalities, usually as a fraction of the source.[^flowfrac] We convert these inequalities; for each uppercase *extensive* flow $$(J,F,B,\ldots)$$ we define a lowercase *intensive variable* $$(j,f,b,\ldots)$$: the fractions \[1\] and fractional rates
+Flows obey inequalities, usually as a fraction of the source, except for $r,b$.
+We convert these inequalities; for each uppercase *extensive* flow $$(J,F,B,\ldots)$$ we define a lowercase *intensive variable* $$(j,f,b,\ldots)$$: the fractions \[1\] and fractional rates
 \[1/yr\].
-In forming these, the ideal is to apply the tightest available bounds that still capture the [asymptotic behavior]() in the limit of interest $$S\to A$$.
+In forming these, the ideal is to apply the tightest available bounds that still capture the asymptotic behavior[^asym] in the limit of interest $$S\to A$$.
 We do not assume the intensive parameters are constant, but suppress their dependence for readability.
-Unless otherwise stated, the intensives are functions of the dynamical variables and time, so the burn: $$b(A,S,t)=B/F$$.[^time]
+Unless otherwise stated, the intensives are functions of the dynamical variables and time, so the burn:
+$$b(A,S,t)=B/F$$.[^time]

 ### Table of Flows